LeoGytis/imageshub/README.md

 -   Utilized TypeScript for code maintainability and efficiency
 -   Implemented lazy-loading for optimized page loading
 -   Incorporated responsive image solution for bandwidth optimization

+I wanted to explain why I chose bugs as the subject matter for our macro gallery app:

+Detail: Bugs offer intricate details perfect for macro photography, showcasing nature's beauty up close.

+Diversity: Bugs come in a vast array of species, each with its own unique characteristics, allowing us to highlight biodiversity.

+Task-specific: Different bugs perform specific roles in ecosystems, from pollination to pest control, showcasing the variety of tasks bugs undertake.

 ## Technologies Used